nikolicjelena1799/banking-customer-feature-engineering/README.md

 ---

 ## Final Output
-The final result is a persistent table:
+The final result is a persistent table banca.feature_cliente